hhawley/Voltage-noise-generator/README.md

 * Read and write to SQL/NoSQL databases.
 * Optimize (use OpenCL, perhaps?)
-* Use a good FFT library instead of populating using sines.
+* Started writting some statistical functions in ListStatistics so in the future it would be possible to only use the python script to plot.
-* Started writting some statistical functions in ListStatistics so in the future it would be possible to only use the python script to plot
+* Add a feature to read from noise power spectras or noise spectras.